 This system contains both refrigerant and oil.
-Some rubber roofing material may absorb oil and cause the rubber to swell when it comes into contact with oil.
-The rubber will then bubble and could cause leaks.
+Some rubber roofing material may absorb oil, causing the rubber to swell.
+Bubbles in the rubber roofing material can cause leaks.
 Protect the roof surface to avoid exposure to refrigerant and oil during service and installation.
 Failure to follow this notice could result in damage to roof surface.